 To measure the distance of a star, astronomers use a baseline of 1 astronomical unit (AU), which is the average distance between Earth and the sun, about 93 million miles (150 million kilometers).
-They also measure small angles in arcseconds.
-One arcsecond is a tiny angle.
-It is equivalent to a lateral shift in position of 0.017 inches seen from 100 yards (0.48 millimeters at 100 meters).
+They also measure small angles in arcseconds, which are tiny fractions of a degree on the night sky.

 If we divide the baseline of one AU by the tangent of one arcsecond, it comes out to about 19.2 trillion miles (30.9 trillion kilometers), or about 3.26 light years.
 This unit of distance is called a parallax second, or parsec (pc).
-There is a reciprocal relationship between distance and parallax.
-For example, a star with a parallax of half an arcsecond would have a distance of 2 pc, and a star with a parallax of one-tenth of an arcsecond would have a distance of 10 pc.
+However, even the closest star is more than 1 parsec from our sun.
+So astronomers have to measure stellar shifts by less than 1 arcsecond, which was impossible before modern technology, in order to determine the distance to a star.

 The first known astronomical measurement using parallax is thought to have occurred in 189 B.C., when a Greek astronomer, Hipparchus, used observations of a solar eclipse from two different locations to measure the distance to the moon, Reid said.